s4mgoh/blog/src/content/blog/potato-vm-writeup.md

     As port 21 (ftp) is open, the [Port Knocking](https://wiki.archlinux.org/title/Port_knocking) was a success.

-19) Since the ftp port is open, I decided to try to access the Pootato VM via the ftp port.
+19) Since the ftp port is open, I decided to try to access the Potato VM via the ftp port.
 Howevever, attempts to login via ftp with the student credentials obtained from the output of [SQLMap](https://github.com/sqlmapproject/sqlmap) was unsuccessful, I decided to find other ways to login via ftp.
 Searching online, I found out that it might be possible to log into the ftp server as an `anonymous` user, which I attempted to do so & gained access.

     ```
     ┌──(ctf)─(kali㉿kali)-[~]